vladdelusive/react-template-typescript/README.md

 # template-react
-My template for any react-redux app
+My templates for any react-redux app